Jaffer-sadiq/GitHub-Actions/Labfiles/create-environment.md

      ![](../media/env41.png)

-   - Please make sure that you have completed all the steps for creating a GitHub Environment.
+   - Please make sure that you've completed all the steps for creating a GitHub Environment.

 **Creating Workflow with the Environment**